 Since the second half of 2012, we have developed a new model to acquire land through direct negotiation with local governments prior to land auctions in response to local governments' need for funding undeveloped land preparation.
 Under the direct negotiation model, we enter into a framework cooperation agreement with the local government, pursuant to which we provide land planning advice to the local government with respect to a particular piece of undeveloped land that the government plans to develop.
 Based on the government's land development plan, the underlying land may be divided into several tranches to be developed on a tranche by tranche basis.
 Following the government's development plan, we will provide funding in terms of advance payments to the government for land preparation of a particular tranche of land approximately three to six months before the land auction for that tranche.
 The advance payment usually ranges from 20% to 50% of the estimated opening auction price.
 The final disposition of the tranche occurs through public auction.
 Pursuant to the framework cooperation agreement, if we successfully acquire the land through the auction, the advance payment will become part of the land transfer payment.
 If we fail to acquire the land, we will be refunded the advance payment with an annual interest rate of approximately 10% to 12%.
-We believe that under the direct negotiation model, we are often in better position to identify and undertake initial planning with respect to targeted parcels as a result of direct involvement in and interaction with the government regarding the development stage of undeveloped lands.
-As of December 31, 2012, we have entered into three framework cooperation agreements with several local governments, pursuant to which we have paid advance payments in the amount of US\$28.6 million, US\$ nil million and US\$15.9 million with respect to lands in Wuxi, Jiangsu Province, Xingyang, Henan Province and Zhengzhou Erqi, Henan Province, respectively.
-The land auction in connection
+We believe that under the direct negotiation model, we are often in better position to identify and undertake initial planning with respect to targeted parcels as a result of direct involvement in and interaction with the government, pursuant to which we have paid advance payments and through the several davance payments in the amount of US\$28.6 million, US\$ nil million and US\$15.9 million with respect to lands in Wuxi, Jiangsu Province, Xingyang, Henan Province and Zhengzhou Erqi, Henan Province, respectively.
+The land auction in connection with the Wuxi project took place in the fourth quarter of 2012.
+Our bid for this project was not successful.
+As of December 31, 2